Skip to main content

 What is the minimum SIP amount?

 SIP reduces risk through rupee cost averaging and is ideal for salaried investors.
-Lump sum can give higher returns in a consistently rising market.
+Lump sum can give higher returns in a consistently rising market but carries timing risk.

 Related Tools